comitat/DomainCert_Tracker/README.md

 ## Metrics

-### UrlCertifyScanner exposes two Prometheus metrics:
+### DomainCert Tracker exposes two Prometheus metrics:
 - certificate_validity_days: The number of days left until the certificate expires for each monitored URL.
 - invalid_certificates: The counter for the number of invalid certificates detected.
 Metrics are available at the specified METRICS_PORT (default: 8899).